In today’s digital age, web development has become a crucial skill for anyone looking to succeed in the tech industry.

-This is one of the very accessible and most effortless channels to get started from; personally, as a web developer, I developed myself in web development by learning from free YouTube channels such as The NewBoston, and The Coding for Entrepreneurs, and so many others.
+This is one of the very accessible and effortless channels to get started from; personally, as a web developer, I developed myself in web development by learning from free YouTube channels such as The NewBoston, The Coding for Entrepreneurs, and so many others.

 If you are broke and seek a rapid means of getting skilled, you can consult YouTube for a start.
 However, note that learning is at your own pace, and you don’t get certified.

 This is another fantastic platform that allows you to develop essential coding skills, you get access to hundreds of courses for free in an interactive lesson in form of question and answer format.
 Moreover, you can get started with the Freecode camp for free and even certified.

 Udemy is another hosted online school for individuals who want to learn web development; Udemy hosts thousands of courses from thousands of professional tech experts in various subjects such as Artificial intelligence, mobile and app development, and many others.
 Udemy is not free, but it comes at an affordable price.

 Pluralsight is another excellent platform for getting started as a web developer; with Pluralsight, you get access to various tech-related courses such as game development, web development, etc.